 This course emphasizes the role and responsibilities of an interpreter in educational settings including elementary, secondary and post-secondary.
-Processes of interpreting are examined and implemented in an effort to prepare educational interpreters to be both qualified, certified and to satisfy the California state mandates for educational interpreters.
+Processes of interpreting are examined and implemented in an effort to prepare educational interpreters to be qualified, certified and to satisfy the California state mandates for educational interpreters.
 Lecture.
 Optional credit/no credit or grade.
+Transferable to CSU.

-INTERPRETING 090 AC - 3 Units
+INTERPRETING 190 AC - 3 Units